renovatebot/renovate/docs/usage/configuration-options.md

 ## internalChecksFilter

 This setting determines whether Renovate controls when and how filtering of internal checks are performed, particularly when multiple versions of the same update type are available.
-Currently this applies to the `minimumReleaseAge` check only.
+Currently, this applies to the `minimumReleaseAge` check only.

 - `none`: No filtering will be performed, and the highest release will be used regardless of whether it's pending or not
 - `strict`: All pending releases will be filtered.
 PRs will be skipped unless a non-pending version is available